apicraft/detroit2014/OpeningSession.md

 [pause]

-It is NO great task to move to some other place, or to choose another time when you might conveniently gather.
+It is NO great task to move to some other place, or to choose another time when you might gather.

 ## The One Law